RAG Is Dead. The Engineering Isn't.

 vector_store.save("data/strands_sdk.faiss", "data/documents.json")

-# Initialize mem0 (in-memory conversation memory)
+# 4. Initialize in-memory conversation memory

 memory = Memory.from_config({